 D-Aspartic Acid Benefits

 In fact, according to this study, the benefits include regulation of hormone synthesis and release (and not just testosterone).

+Also, DAA has been shown to release oxytocin.
 Oxytocin is a neurotransmitter.
 It regulates social interaction and sexual reproduction.

 Again, hormones regulate several of your body’s functions.
 This includes sleep, blood pressure and heart rate and energy, among several others.

 Perhaps a d-aspartic supplement may help facilitate some of these important functions.
-However, there seems to be a dearth of research to support supplementation with d-aspartic acid.
-Especially, for boosting testosterone.

 D-Aspartic Acid: is there proof it works?

 There doesn’t seem to be enough research to support taking d-aspartic acid for testosterone.

 According to HealthyButSmart.com d-aspiritic acid did significantly raise testosterone in one study.
 However, the study is very small.
 It consists of only 23 men.
 And these men are sedentary with already below average testosterone levels.